Bishal-Pahari/Jokes-app-aspdotnet/README.md

 # Jokes-app-aspdotnet

 # Introduction
 The Jokes App is a simple web application built using ASP.NET Core, designed for learning purposes to understand the basics of web development with the ASP.NET Core framework.
+The app features authentication and authorization.